Learus/solar-system-opengl/README.md

 * camera.h is a modified and extended version of the camera class shown in the tutorial.
 * circle.h is a class that I created to draw line circles in a 3d environment.
 * skybox.h is a class that I created to display skyboxes given the right textures.
+* ./bin/main is the main executable file
+* I did not find the need to explain any more of the implementation.
+For any questions refer to the code.

 ## Extra Libraries Used